 Need help with a life care plan in Nevada?
 Call us…

-If you or someone you love suffered a catastrophic injury as the result of someone else's wrongful act, we invite you contact us for a free consultation.
+If you or someone you love suffered a catastrophic injury as the result of someone else's wrongful act, we invite you to contact us for a free consultation.

 We handle all types of personal injury claims, including car accidents, medical malpractice, products liability, dog bites and "slip-and-fall" accidents.
 We also represent spouses and registered domestic partners who have experienced a loss of consortium in Nevada because of the injury to their spouse or partner.